segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ## Cross-subdomain analytics

-Analytics.js tracks across subdomains out of the box; all Segment destinations fully support this feature.
+Analytics.js tracks across subdomains out of the box.
+All Segment destinations fully support this feature.

 To track activity on your subdomains, include the Segment Analytics.js snippet on each subdomain.
-Segment sets users' `anonymousId` on the top-level domain, so users are tracked across any subdomain.
+Segment sets users' `anonymousId` on the top-level domain, so that users are tracked across any subdomain.

-Since Segment tracks across subdomains, you can either use the same Segment source, or use separate sources for each subdomain.
-What you decide depends on your teams goals for tracking each subdomain.
+Because Segment tracks across subdomains, you can either use the same Segment source, or use separate sources for each subdomain.
+What you decide depends on your team's goals for tracking each subdomain.

 ## UTM Tracking